-The second response is usually the development of understanding of programs and policies, . . . how they are formulated, how they are evaluated.
+The second response is usually the development of understanding of programs and policies, ... how they are formulated, how they are evaluated.

 I might add here that understanding is a two-way proposition which must be developed not only by our people in the villages, but also by the PHS professionals.
-The logical development from this is an input by the people to the actual program formulations and to the influence on the policies which are made both here in the Area Office and those which are drawn up at the Division headquarters.
+The logical development from this is an input by the people to the actual program formulations and to the influence on the policies which are made A: I had a great curiosity as both here in the Area Office and those which are drawn up at the Division headquarters.